 What is the role of public-private cooperation in Norway’s approach to pandemic preparedness and response, at home and abroad?

 The Covid-19 pandemic has brought attention to the importance of reliable public-private cooperation in ensuring national and global health security.
 According to Gro Harlem Brundtland, former director-general of the World Health Organization and former prime minister of Norway, to ensure global equitable access to a vaccine for Covid-19, “we need to embrace the unprecedented scale of partnership between governments, business, international organisations such as the UN and WHO, non-profits, and scientists and researchers.”

-Though widely touted as both essential and innovative, the growing reliance on non-state actors creates significant challenges of oversight and introduces a new ethos and interests into global public health efforts.
+Though widely touted as both essential and innovative, public authorities' growing reliance on non-state actors, including private companies, creates significant challenges of oversight and introduces a new ethos and interests into global public health efforts.

 The Research Council of Norway (SAMRISK)

 News and media